mithun-prasad/azure-ml/README.md

 **For Instructor-Led:**
 * We recommend dowloading the site contents or cloning it if you can do so to your local computer.
 * Follow along with the classroom instructions and training sessions.
-* When there is a lab indicated, you may find the lab instructions in the Labs (COMING SOON) folder.
+* When there is a lab indicated, you may find the lab instructions in the Labs folder.

 **For Self-Study:**
 * We recommend dowloading the site contents or cloning it if you can do so to your local computer.
 * Go to Decks folder and follow along with the slides.
-* When there is a lab indicated, you may find the lab instructions in the Labs (COMING SOON) folder.
+* When there is a lab indicated, you may find the lab instructions in the Labs folder.

 ## Structure of this Repository Site
 *  Labs - hands-on exercises